kaze-hk/gotosocial/docs/user_guide/settings.md

 #### Mark Account as Discoverable by Search Engines and Directories

-This setting updates the 'discoverable' flag on your account.
+This setting updates the 'discoverable' setting on your account.

 Checking the discoverable box for your account does the following:

-- Update robots meta tags for your account, allowing it to be indexed by search engines and appear in search engine results.
 - Indicate to remote instances that your account may be included in public directories and indexes.
+- If 'indexable' is also checked, update robots meta tags for your account, allowing your profile and posts to be indexed by web search engines and appear in web search engine results.

-Turning on the discoverable flag may take a week or more to propagate; your account will not immediately appear in search engine results.
+Turning on the discoverable setting may take a week or more to propagate; your account will not immediately appear in search results.

-!!! tip
-    Discoverable is set to false by default for new accounts, to avoid exposing them to crawlers.
-Setting it to true is useful for public-facing accounts where you actually *want* to be crawled.

 !!! info
     The discoverable setting is about **discoverability of your account**, not searchability of your posts.
-It has nothing to do with indexing of your posts for search by Mastodon instances, or other federated instances that use full text search!
+The indexable setting controls the rest.

+#### Mark Account's Posts as Full-Text Indexable

+This setting updates the 'indexable' setting on your account.

+Checking the indexable box for your account does the following:

+- Indicate that your account's posts may be included in full-text search indexes.
+This includes but is not limited to [Mastodon instances with the optional full-text search capability](https://docs.joinmastodon.org/admin/elasticsearch/); other Fediverse instance types and non-instance services may also check this flag.
+- If 'discoverable' is also checked, update robots meta tags for your account, allowing your profile and posts to be indexed by web search engines and appear in web search engine results.

+As GoToSocial doesn't currently have general full-text search capability, the indexable setting doesn't currently affect the behavior of your own or other GoToSocial instances, but this may change in the future.

+Turning on the indexable setting may take a week or more to propagate; your posts will not immediately appear in search results.

+!!! info
+    The indexable setting is specifically about **searchability of your posts**, but if you turn it on, you will generally also want to turn on discoverability as well.

+#### Visibility to Web Crawlers

+GoToSocial serves your profile and public posts on the same public web page.
+If you enable both the 'discoverable' and 'indexable' settings, robots meta tags on that page will be updated to allow well-behaved web crawlers (such as search engines) to index it.

+!!! warning
+    Robots meta tags are a convention, not a security mechanism: many web crawlers are *not* well-behaved and do not respect robots meta tags.
+Don't put anything in your profile that you don't want the entire internet to see.
+The same applies to public posts.

+!!! tip
+    'discoverable' and 'indexable' are set to false by default for new accounts, to avoid exposing them to crawlers.
+Setting them to true is useful for public-facing accounts where you actually *want* to be crawled.

 #### Enable RSS Feed of Public Posts